pabloboo/kotlin-learning/RunTracker/README.md

 The Map of the RunningScreen is subscribed to the changes in location written in the TrackingService.

 With the current code it doesn't permit to stop and resume a run because there is only a list of LatLng, not a list of lists of LatLng.

+# Implementing the Stop Watch

+There is a calculation for time in millis and in time without millis.
+The timer is managed in the TrackingService and observed in the TrackingScreen.